10 day period after polling day

 Declaration of the poll

 The Declaration of the Poll is a short ceremony at which the Returning Officer formally announces the successful candidates.
 Successful candidates are asked to speak, followed by other candidates present who may wish to do so.
 The Declaration of the Poll is open to candidates, the media and the public.

-Following the declarations, the writs for all 5 divisions will be returned to His Excellency the Governor.
+Following the declarations, the writs for the elections will be returned to His Excellency the Governor.

-Back to the 2010 House of Assembly elections main page
+Back to the 2010 Legislative Council elections main page